-The Integrated BS/MS program in Civil Engineering provides an accelerated route for academically excellent upper-division students in the BS degree program to complete the MS degree program while simultaneously completing the BS requirements.
+The Blended BS/MS program in Civil Engineering provides an accelerated route for academically excellent upper-division students in the BS degree program to complete the MS degree program while simultaneously completing the BS requirements.
 The main objectives of the program are:

 · To provide an accelerated route to a graduate degree, with simultaneous awarding of both bachelor’s and master’s degrees.